Results Museums Lisbon

 The following rooms feature a rich collection of Islamic art from Persia, Syria and Turkey: vases, carpets, illuminated manuscripts and azulejos.
 It's more than an initiation!
 A testament to Calouste Gulbenkian's predilection for objects from the Near and Middle East, and the enlightened collector's obvious attachment to his Armenian roots (the Iznik ceramics are more than superb!).

-To continue our exotic journey, another collection takes us even further afield, with Chinese porcelain - from the Qing dynasty.
+A room dedicated to Oriental Art.
+Here's another collection that will take you even further afield, with Chinese porcelain - from the Qing dynasty.
 Ravishingly well-preserved, it has stood the test of time.
+Admire the lacquerware and Japanese prints.

-You then move on to the Western art section of the museum.
-The manuscript books are magnificent: books of hours, illustrations of the Apocalypse from England, and other exceptional works.
+You then enter the European Artsection of the museum .
+The manuscript books are magnificent: books of hours, illustrations of the Apocalypse from England and other exceptional works.

 The painting section is launched by two portraits by Van der Weyden (15th century), including a Saint José, the pinnacle of this master's technique: transparency and thickness of materials, finesse of detail.
 Other major works include a Portrait of a Young Woman by Ghirlandaio, and a remarkably composed Adoration of the Child and Donors by Carpaccio: the newborn child is very small in proportion to the canvas, but the eye is focused on him thanks to the V-shaped structure that opens onto the sea and the arrival of the Magi.